AnaTeresaTeixeira/AnaTeresaTeixeira/README.md

 - 🔭 I'm currently working on developing an app
 - 🌱 I’m learning Java, JavaScript and Python
-- 👯 I am looking for an internship opportunity to show my skills
+- I am looking for an internship opportunity to show my skills
-- 📫 How to reach me: teresaanateixeira@gmail.com
 - ⚡ Fun fact: I love to read and write about life